ZiyuanLi-Econ/Python-Program/README.md

 # Python Programs

 Personal Python projects focused on economics, finance, and energy markets.
-Each project keeps its code, figures, data notes, and written analysis in one clearly named folder.

 | Project | Research topic | Main tools |
 |---|---|---|